Fill your College Details

 11. AI-Powered Job Portal

-An AI-powered job portal connects job seekers with opportunities using machine learning algorithms.
-The AI matches users to jobs based on skills, experience, and preferences.
-This project integrates complex algorithms and requires a robust backend to manage job listings, user profiles, and data security, making it ideal for practicing advanced full-stack development.
+An AI job portal helps job seekers find available jobs using machine learning methods.
+The AI will match users to available jobs based on qualifications, skills, experience, and preferences.
+This project contains complex algorithms and would require a solid backend to support job listing, user profiles, and data privacy and security; thus, it is a great project for practicing and working with advanced full-stack development.

 Features